How Does it Work?

 Students can monitor the energy consumption of the various residence halls on the Skidmore Unplugged Facebook page, which is updated daily.
 The Facebook page also offers daily trivia questions and other challenges students can participate in to win prizes.

 In the past, prizes have included:

 - Entry into a raffle for gift certificates from local businesses such as Uncommon Grounds, Ben & Jerry’s, Esperanto's, Putnam Market, Skidmore Shop, and Sushi Thai

-- The name of the winning hall engraved on the Skidmore Unplugged trophy, which is permanently on display in Case Center
+- The name of the winning hall engraved on the Skidmore Unplugged trophy, permanently on display in Case Center

 - 2010: Wiecking Hall, 4% reduction

 The Communications Design II class created all of the materials for this annual event,